willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

 constants, and signals of the class it extends plus those unique to it.
 This chaining of elements in classes is called "Inheritance."

+As a Godot user, you will create a script file that defines a base class and a list of custom elements.
+You can then assign that script to an instance of that base class to append to or, in some cases, override, the base class's elements.

-To see examples of these elements defined in various scripting languages, please see the language-specific sections of the :ref:`scripting documentation <doc_scripting>`.
+To see examples of these elements defined in Godot's scripting languages, please see the language-specific sections of the :ref:`scripting documentation <doc_scripting>`.

 To see a full description of any class, one can check the